-In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the hazards that have been highlighted within the risk assessment including a flat entrance door that has had a hole drilled through the frame to accommodate a security camera and 1 x balcony with combustible screening.
+In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the hazards that have been highlighted within the risk assessment.

 After considering the use of the premise and the occupants within the block, the consequences for life safety in the event of a fire would be slight harm.
-This is due to there being sufficient compartmentation to include FD30s rated fire doors to flat entrances, notional upgraded fd30s communal fire doors, combined with suitable smoke detection to LD2 standard within flats, automatic smoke ventilation system to each floor and a Stay Put - Unless policy.
+This is due to there being sufficient compartmentation to include FD30s rated fire doors to flat entrances, notional upgraded FD30s communal fire doors, combined with suitable smoke detection to LD1 / LD2 standard within flats, automatic smoke ventilation system to each floor and a Stay Put - Unless policy.